 After the final encore, your day is wrapping up.
 You can go the extra mile and try one of the nightlife spots along Park City Main Street, or you can head back to your accommodations to rest and recuperate from your active Main Street day.

-Staying on Main Street in Park City – Hotels and Vacation Rentals
+Staying on Main Street in Park City – Private Vacation Rentals

 You don’t have to leave Main Street to rest, either.
-All Seasons Resort Lodging offers a selection of condominiums and vacation residences on or adjacent to Main Street.
+All Seasons Resort Lodging offers a selection of Park City vacation rentals on or adjacent to Main Street.
 Whether you want ski-in/ski-out luxury, a private hot tub on a balcony overlooking downtown, or the peace of a private hideaway perched above the hustle and bustle, we have you covered.

 Skiing on Main Street

 First-time visitors are often surprised that you can ski right off and onto Main Street.
 The aptly named Town Lift chair lift carries skiers directly to Park City Mountain from the plaza at the bottom of Main Street.
 Once you’ve had your fill of powder, you can ski right back down onto Park City Main Street from the resort.
 How convenient!

 Getting Around – the Park City Bus System